 Tanezumab, a monoclonal antibody against nerve growth factors was first discovered and developed in 2006.
-The medication is still under trials as a treatment for pain.
+The medication is still under trial as a treatment for pain.

 On February 19, 2019, the co-development partners- Eli Lilly and Pfizer made an announcement regarding the Phase III trial results.